wasiahmad/aol_query_log_analysis/README.md

 From the graph, we can see **425** and **430** users mentioned about named entities in their **0%-10%** and **10%-20%** queries respectively.

+### POSTag [Part-of-Speech tag] Analysis

+We have used [Stanford Log Linear Part-of-Speech Tagger](http://nlp.stanford.edu/software/tagger.shtml) for this analysis.
+Full result of the POSTagging analysis can be found [here]().

 ### AOL Data description

 ```